 Tips and Expert Advice: Mastering the Cartridge Replacement

 Before you begin, gather all the necessary tools and materials.
-You'll need a new faucet cartridge (matching your faucet model), a flathead screwdriver, a Phillips head screwdriver, an adjustable wrench, pliers, a utility knife, penetrating oil (like WD-40), and a clean rag.
+In practice, you'll need a new faucet cartridge (matching your faucet model), a flathead screwdriver, a Phillips head screwdriver, an adjustable wrench, pliers, a utility knife, penetrating oil (like WD-40), and a clean rag.
 Most importantly, turn off the water supply to the faucet.
 This is typically done by closing the shut-off valves located under the sink or in the basement.
 If you can't find the shut-off valves, you may need to turn off the main water supply to your house.

 FAQ: Quick Answers to Common Questions